x

 A group of UNS customers in Lake Havasu City petitioned the commission to reopen a rate case, complaining of high costs.

-Critics point to other decisions over the past two years, including earlier this year when the Commission awarded APS three times the amount of allowed profits in its new rate structure compared to what the state’s consumer agency RUCO recommended.
+Critics point to other decisions over the past two years, including earlier this year when the Commission awarded APS three times the amount of the allowed revenue increase in its new rate structure compared to what the state’s consumer agency RUCO recommended.

 Another case: last year the Commission granted Southwest Gas a profit increase, and the utility is now requesting another rake hike.